XanX3601/point_cloud_labeling/README.md

 # point_cloud_labelling

 In this project, we try to implement the method described in [this paper](https://ieeexplore.ieee.org/abstract/document/7900038).
 You can also find it in [`materials`](materials/).
 The goal is to labelize a point cloud without a previous "segmentation step or hand-crafted features".
 To do so, we will use a 3-dimensional convolutional artificial neural network.
+We describe our work in a [report](materials/report/main.pdf).

 ## Prerequisites